zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 This is a social condition, not a mechanical one.
 Rules cannot solve it.
 What design can do is make the game's orientation legible from the start—what kind of object this is, what it asks of participants, what it will produce.
 What the table can do is state expectations before play begins and treat the fiction as a genuinely shared object rather than a stage for individual intent.

 A fiction engine is a social agreement before it is a mechanical system.
 The rules formalize that agreement.
 They cannot substitute for it.

+### Transparency Is Not Enough

+One more thing must be said before we look at specific engines.

+This framework measures the relationship between procedure and attention.
+It treats low overhead as desirable.
+But low overhead is a means, not an end.
+An engine that removes all friction while producing vague, weightless, or arbitrary consequences has not solved the problem.
+It has replaced one failure with another.

+A fiction engine must stay transparent while still preserving **uncertainty** (the outcome is genuinely in doubt), **agency** (what the player chose affected what happened), and **consequence** (the result changes what is now true in a way that matters to the fiction going forward).
+These three are what make the Road worth looking at.
+Without them, clearing the Windshield is just clearing glass with nothing behind it.

+Keep this in mind when evaluating the engines below.
+The question is not only "Is the procedure thin?"
+It is: "Does the procedure, thin as it is, still produce outcomes that are uncertain, chosen, and consequential?"

 ## 4. 24XX: The Minimal Engine